vladislav-morozov/simulations-course/example-codes/5-class-imbalance-solutions/README.md

 ## Overview

+Class imbalance is an important problem in classification.
+Strong imbalance may bias classifiers towards the majority classes, leading to:

+- Poor generalizaiton.
+- Misleading accuracy.
+- Potentially incorrect conclusions.

+There are several solutions, including

+- Undersampling the majority class.
+- Oversampling the minority class.
+- Introducing weights in the objective function to give more weight to small classes.

+> Do such corrections yield better performance on the minority classes?

-This folder contains simulation code for evaluating the effect of class imbalance corrections in a binary classification problem.
-The code is extensible in terms of DGPs and classification approach.
-Output: accuracy, recall, $F_1$ score for each algorithm and DGP, printed to the console as a markdown table.
+In this simulation we evaluate the effect of class imbalance corrections in a binary classification problem.
+The metrics considered are  accuracy, recall, $F_1$ score for each algorithm and DGP, printed to the console as a Markdown table.

-Accompanying lectures:
+Overall, we find that techniques like SMOTE and likelihood weight correction improve detection of underrepresented class at the price of more false positives.

+For statistical details and code development, see the accompanying lecture:

 - [Evaluating Machine Learning Algorithms](https://vladislav-morozov.github.io/simulations-course/slides/methods/evaluating-ml-algorithms.html)

 ## File Structure

+In this simulation, we return to the larger modular format that is is extensible in terms of DGPs and classification approach.
+Code structure:

 ```
 ├── README.md